 Saint Louis University is a private research university that is affiliated with the Jesuit order of the Roman Catholic Church.
 It was founded in 1818 by the Most Reverend Louis Guillame Valentin Dubourg.
 It is located in St. Louis, Missouri.

 This university is the oldest university west of the Mississippi River and the second-oldest Jesuit university in the nation.
-It is a member of the Association of Jesuit Colleges and Universities and is accredited by the North Central Association of Colleges and Secondary Schools.
+It is a member of the Association of Jesuit Colleges and Universities.
+Saint Louis offers more than 180 programs at the undergraduate, graduate, and professional levels.
+It has an emphasis on liberal arts, education, and sciences.
+Additionally, it provides:

 As one of the premier Jesuit universities in the nation, Saint Louis University maintains a curriculum based in the Jesuit tradition, but accepts students from all religious backgrounds.
 Its mission is to create students who have a faith-based education rooted in academic excellence to help shape society in an ever-more secular world.